Analysis | For Trump to win, his campaign manager thinks he has to carry a state where he’s down 7 points

 Second, that polls in each state were off the mark — by 3.3 points in Michigan and 3.8 in Pennsylvania, relative to the FiveThirtyEight averages — has added scrutiny to the numbers this year.
 Pollsters who underestimated Trump’s support in 2016 are aware that they did so.
 It is safe to assume that poll results have therefore been calibrated to avoid a similar mistake and, therefore, to better estimate Trump’s actual support.

 If we combine those two factors, we see how tricky this task is for Trump’s team.
 As we’ve noted, even if the polls are as far off this year as they were in 2016, Biden will still win both states.
-If the polls hold steady, a 4-point swing in Michigan or Pennsylvania won’t be enough for Trump to win.
+If the polls hold steady, a four-point swing in Michigan or Pennsylvania won’t be enough for Trump to win.

 We’re getting close to a point where our reflexive “of course Trump can win” qualifiers need to have their own qualifiers.
 Yes, he can win — but, to do so, he needs to start seeing the polls shift in his direction soon.
 Voters are voting right now, locking in support at levels where Trump trails badly.
 Even if he pulls even in Pennsylvania in the next week, that’s a week of early voting that’s gone heavily against Trump.